 Diving deeper into the engine edit screen, you can mess with the presets or create custom sounds from scratch.
 Each preset can contain two separate sample engines, each with volume, pan, tuning, EQ and ADSR controls.
-You can an choose from 80 available categorised waves, including one-shots, pads and two tape sampled waves.
+You can choose from 80 available categorised waves, including one-shots, pads and two tape-sampled waves.
 The icons are designated male, female or both, with a graphic depicting the style of performance.

-Altering the send levels and the rhythm FX engine pattern creates endless variations, often leading off into wild tangents ….
+Altering the send levels and the rhythm FX engine pattern creates endless variations, often leading off into wild tangents.

 Exhale is an instrument that rewards skilful performance.
 It is important o familiarise yourself well with the controls and utilise MIDI control where possible.
 In the hands-on an expert you can achieve some outstanding results.

 Even with my rather hamfisted efforts, I managed to squeeze some quite usable sounds.
 The cleaver backend layout in the Engine section tempts you to experiment, turn things on and toggle dials just to see what happens.
-Much of what I created was by accident, but I like this approach where you can open the instrument with no idea for what to do, then within minutes have something interesting up and running.
+Much of what I created was by accident, but I like this approach where you can open the instrument with no idea what to do, then within minutes have something interesting up and running.

 Even if the core focus of Exhale is not specifically your style, there is justification for picking up this title even if you’re just a fan of the Output line.
-There is a lot of possibilities here for sound design, especially when layered or comped with the likes of Analog Brass or others in the series.
+There are a lot of possibilities here for sound design, especially when layered or comped with the likes of Analog Brass or others in the series.

 The sound is pure contemporary pop, but there is scope here for sound design, film and TV production scores.
 The distinctive vocalise timbre of the instrument is a little one-dimensional and risks the possibility of becoming off-trend at some point, but for right now this style is very hip and can certainly be put to great use.

-The interface is clean and well organized, and its cool yellow on black looks great.
+The interface is clean and well-organized, and its cool yellow-on-black looks great.
 It is a shame you can’t play all these modes at once, thus requiring three unique instances of Exhale to be loaded.